-If this is happening, don’t be afraid to change things up by asking different types of questions.
+If this is happening, don’t be afraid to change things up by asking different questions.
 It’ll make your meeting more engaging and exciting.

-The scrum team presents their work to key stakeholders and progress toward the product goal is discussed.
+The scrum team presents their work to critical stakeholders and discusses the progress toward the product goal.

-The event gives everyone an opportunity to see what was accomplished during the sprint.
+The event allows everyone to see what was accomplished during the Sprint.
 Members also provide feedback on how to make changes or additions going forward.

-Approximately four hours should be allotted for sprint review for a one-month sprint.
-Less time should be dedicated to the sprint review for a shorter sprint.
+You should allow approximately four hours for sprint review for a one-month Sprint.
+You should dedicate less time to the sprint review for a shorter sprint.

-The scrum team inspects how the last sprint went with regards to individuals, interactions, processes, and their definition of done.
+The scrum team inspects how the last Sprint went regarding individuals, interactions, processes, and their definition of done.

 Inspected elements often vary with the domain of work.
-Assumptions that led them astray are identified.
+You identify the assumptions that led them astray.

-The scrum team discusses what went well during the sprint, what problems it encountered, and how those problems were (or weren’t) solved.
-Additional items or new solutions are added into the backlog for the next sprint’s agenda.
+The scrum team discusses what went well during the Sprint, what problems it encountered, and how those problems were (or weren’t) solved.
+You add more items or new solutions to the backlog for the next Sprint agenda.

 The scrum team identifies which changes will have the highest impact in future sprints.

-For a one-month sprint, a maximum of three hours is allotted.
-For shorter sprints, the event is shorter.
+For a one-month sprint, you should allot a maximum of three hours.
+For shorter Sprints, the event is more concise.

 What Is a Scrum of Scrums?

-They reduce communication paths and ensure that each product will be delivered in its most integrated form.
+They reduce communication paths and ensure that you will deliver each product in its most integrated form.

-This means there’s no need for additional release management because all value has been built into one cohesive whole!
+There’s no need for additional release management because you built all value into one cohesive whole!

-This approach is typically used as a first step to scale agile and organize the delivery of larger and more complex products.
+You use this approach as a first step to scale agile and organize the delivery of larger and more complex products.

-The newly formed scrum of scrums team is composed of members from each relevant department.
-It delivers an integrated, potentially shippable product at the end of every sprint.
+The newly formed Scrum of scrums team comprises members from each relevant department.
+It delivers an integrated, potentially shippable product at the end of every Sprint.

-More roles might be required like architects or quality assurance leaders to have a seamless delivery process.
+More roles, like architects or quality assurance leaders, might be required to have a seamless delivery process.

-Other new roles that are derived from the scrum of scrums model include a new position called, you guessed it: the scrum of scrums master.
+Other new roles derived from the Scrum of scrums model include a new position called.
+You guessed it: the Scrum of scrums master.

 This person should focus on progress and impediment backlogs visible to other teams.
 It’s the same thing as a scrum master with a larger scope.

 They facilitate prioritization or remove impediments.
-The scrum of scrums master improves the effectiveness of their team’s meeting.
+The scrum master improves the effectiveness of their team’s meeting.